postmanlabs/labs-docs/v6/postman_for_publishers/postman_templates/api_template_guidelines.md

 ### Why adhere to guidelines?

-Postman provides a way for you to share your collections with the community.
-These collections could be anything - a bunch of useful APIs or a way to automate a workflow.
-The idea is to allow you to share API documentation in different ways if you’re an author of a Postman collection.
+If you are authoring collections that can be consumed by public, you can publish them to Postman's templates and users can  import them and then “Run in Postman”.
+Postman facilitates a way for you to share your collections with the community by way ot its templates.
 One way is to share the collection as a template.
 Community-contributed templates might teach someone how to use an API, automate a tedious task, or just use public APIs to do something fun.

-Postman templates make template consumption easy, ..............
+These collections could be anything - a bunch of useful APIs or a way to automate a workflow.
+The idea is to allow you to share your collections documentation in different ways if you’re an author of a Postman collection.

 ### Template format guidelines